-For the most up-to-date information about PSI test site closures, please see PSI’s website.
+For the most up-to-date information about PSI test site availability and closures, please see PSI’s website.

-In the interest of care for exam candidates and staff, PSI has elected to temporarily close their PSI-owned and -operated sites in the United States from March 20, 2020 through at least April 13, 2020.
-Individuals who are scheduled within this timeframe are being contacted by PSI to reschedule.
-Candidates may also reschedule themselves online without needing to contact the call center, using the information provided to them by email on registration.
-Given the circumstances, the rescheduling notice period has been waived.
+In the interest of care for exam candidates and staff, PSI has elected to temporarily close their PSI-owned and -operated sites in the United States from March 20, 2020 through at least May 1, 2020.
+PSI will begin opening owned and operated

 You can take the exams at your convenience year-round at any one of more than 400 test centers nationwide.
 PSI Services, one of the largest test center networks in North America, administers the online exams.
 Visit PSI’s website to schedule your exam, and to find scheduling information, or call PSI at (800) 733-9267.
 The program is easy to use and does not require any computer skills.